Updated Feb. 8, 2026. The Japanese chemical industry is the country’s second largest manufacturing industry behind transportation machinery.

 As the strength of Japan’s economy lies in its industry, one can say that the chemical industry is the backbone of Japan’s economy.

 And its scale is truly global.
-With around $300 billion of global shipment value in 2013, Japan’s chemical industry ranks third in the world.
-It follows China ($1,665 billion) and the U.S. ($812 billion), and precedes Germany ($244 billion) and South Korea ($177 billion).
+With around 48 trillion yen ($306 billion) of global shipment value in 2023, Japan’s chemical industry ranks fourth in the world in recent rankings, following China, the U.S., and Germany.

 The Japanese chemical industry is dominated by a group of major corporations.
 Most of them are highly diversified and sport a large number of subsidiaries.